osg-htc/WLCG-Site-Net-Monitoring/Elastiflow-Example/README.md

 # Reading CRIC Network Data

-This directory holds some example python3 code which queries WLCG's CRIC rcsite information and extracts some network metadata for use in Elastiflow (see https://docs.elastiflow.com/).    ** This code can be used as an example of how to query CRIC for network data.**
+This directory holds some example python3 code which queries WLCG's CRIC rcsite information and extracts some network metadata for use in Elastiflow (see https://docs.elastiflow.com/).    **This code can be used as an example of how to query CRIC for network data**.

 Note there are two examples of the 'request', one which uses verify in the SSL connection and requires you have the CERN-CA-certs rpm installed and one which sets verify=False.